hodaUsama/hodaUsama.github.io/_posts/2025-05-05-central-tendency.md

 🛑 You can't calculate a **mean** or **median** for categories like “Math” or “History” — but you can find the mode.

 > **Tip:**
-> A dataset can have more than one mode (bi-modal or multi-modal), or no mode at all if all values occur with the same frequency.
+> A dataset can have more than one mode (bi modal or multi modal), or no mode at all if all values occur with the same frequency.
+> For continuous numeric data, the mode often refers to the peak of the distribution in a histogram or density plot rather than a single exact value.

 ```python